 BlueConic can create and store true unified profiles at the individual level, as opposed to just creating a chaotic graph and its deconstructed events or enforcing an arbitrary data schema on the data set.

 (Fun fact: BlueConic is built on top of the same database technology that both Netflix and Rackspace use.
-We’ll discuss that more in a separate post, though).
+We’ll discuss that more in a separate blog post, though).

 Why choosing the right CDP matters